p-edelman/PhotoAndVideoScripts/README.md

+# Photo and video scripts

-# A collection of useful scripts to manipulate photo and video files
+A collection of useful scripts to manipulate photo and video files

 ## telltimeadjustment.py